-The bow draw will be shared by Thursday, October 9th, or earlier.
-The order will be determined based on the 2018 Music City Head Race Results.
+The bow draw will be shared by Thursday, September 30th, or earlier.
+The order will be determined based on the 2019 Music City Head Race Results.
 We will guarantee that any A and B eights entries will be placed in the order of which they finished the prior year.
-For the fours, we guarantee that any A, B and C fours will be placed in the order of which they finished the prior year.
-After those guarantees, any remaining entries are subject to the potential to be placed after any new A and B entries in the 8 and any new A, B and C entries in the fours.
+For the fours, we guarantee that any A, B, and C fours will be placed in the order of which they finished the prior year.
+After those guarantees, any remaining entries are subject to the potential to be placed after any new A and B entries in the 8 and any new A, B, and C entries in the fours.

 Launching & Recovering

-As we did last year, we will have a dock for launching and recovering (as opposed to wet launching).
-New this year, we will have additional dock, as well as more gravel on the bank down to the dock.
+As we did in 2019, we will have a dock for launching and recovering (as opposed to wet launching).
+We will also have an additional dock, as well as more gravel on the bank down to the dock.
 Due to the volume the docks will be experiencing, we ask that you please approach the water with your oarlock gates already open in order to speed up the process.
 All boats will need to launch with rowers or team members carrying their oars and will not be permitted to launch unless the oar holders are present and have the oars in their possession.

 The map of the racecourse is available on the website as well.
 Please have your coxswains and bowmen familiarize themselves with the launching/recovering pattern and the traffic pattern on the water.
 We will have several volunteers on land and several launches on the water to assist with this effort.